big-ab-games/robo-instructus-translation/README.md

 Each function in the game comes with documentation.
 These are laid out similarly to the Primer.

 Update the `fun.LANGUAGE.robomarkup` file in the `function` directory.
 Info: [function/README](./function/README.md).
 See the English [function/fun.en.robomarkup](./function/fun.en.robomarkup) file, duplicate this to start a new language translation.

+## 6. Colony messages
+Messages between the colonists found gradually throughout the game.
+There are mostly paragraphs of text coming after `#!unlock` line markers.
+Try to use the same whitespacing, number of new lines etc.

+Update the `colony.LANGUAGE.robomarkup` file in the `colony` directory.
+See the English [colony/colony.en.robomarkup](./colony/colony.en.robomarkup) file, duplicate this to start a new language translation.

 ## New languages & translations
 If you'd like to see support for a new language please or have questions [raise an issue](https://github.com/big-ab-games/robo-instructus-translation/issues/new).